Gabriela-Dumanska/hotel-management-system/README.md

 - **Client View**: Clients can browse available rooms, make reservations, and view their booking history and much more.

-For more detailed information and app preview, please refer to the PDF file attached here: [PDF information file](Dumanska_Lisiecka.pdf).
+For more detailed information and app preview, please refer to the PDF file attached here: [Project documentation](Dumanska_Lisiecka.pdf).

 ---